artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 This doesn't mean that designing concurrent programs is necessarily easier.
 You still have to figure out contention, backpressure, responsiveness and so on.
-However, when looking at any given actor, you know exactly what going on.
+However, when looking at any given actor, you know exactly what's going on.

 #### No Null Values

 The most common exception in Java application is the NullPointerException.
 Java has always had issues separating objects and primitives.
-Primitives cannot be set to null, while objects get set to null all the time.
-When you look at a String type it's either a String or a null and that goes for _any_ object.
+Primitives cannot be set to null, while objects get set to null all the time -- that's their default value!
+When you look at a String -- it's either a String or a null and that goes for _any_ object.

-This is not a solved problem, the majority of Java programmers probably use null types as a control flow strategy.
+This is not a solved problem, the majority of Java programmers probably use null values as a control flow strategy.
 This fundamentally __breaks__ the entire type system.
 Being able to set an object to, what should be, a completely different type is madness.